 Advent – from the Latin ad-venire, meaning “to come to” – is a season of prayerful reflection and preparation for the birth of Christ, celebrated on Christmas.
 Catholics not only anticipate Christ’s birth but also prepare for his second coming, in which he will judge the living and the dead.

 The following video helps remind us what the season of Advent is all about.

 Additionally,students will have the opportunity to receive the Sacrament of Reconciliation or meet with a priest during their Theology classes.
 The sacrament will be offered by school chaplain, Fr.
-Bruno Nwachukwu, and one or two visiting priests on December 4 and 10.
+Bruno Nwachukwu, and visiting priests on December 3.
 Theology teachers will create space for reflection, prayer and preparation to receive the sacrament.